 Vegan Baking FAQ

-What brand of vegan butter is best?
 I’ve only tried the Earth Balance vegan buttery sticks, which I used for this test given their consistency and wide availability.
 However, I’ve heard great reviews of Miyoko’s vegan butter and there are plenty of vegan butter round ups online.